newmosesx/Project-Musicply/README.md

 # Project-Musicply
-Musicply is a project I peronally enjoyed borned to tackle a personal issue I had at the time.
+Musicply is a project I personally enjoyed born to tackle a personal issue I had at the time.
 During a period where I lost my phone.
 I created musicply to listen music through headphones.

 "I saw the problem and tackled it." - Musicply